Kitty-001/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** RANGE should be in the form of "HHmm-HHmm" with no extra space and `HHmm` should be valid 0000-2359 4-digit number, while the first time should be before the second time
+**Tip:** RANGE should be in the form of "HHmm-HHmm" with no extra space and `HHmm` should be valid 0000-2359 4-digit number, while the first time should be before the second time.
+Overnight ranges are not accepted, e.g. `2300-0100` is not accepted.
 </box>

 * The search is border-insensitive. e.g. `1200-1300` will not match `1300-1400`